Black Belt in the American South

-The Black Belt in the American South refers to the social history, especially concerning slavery and black workers, of the geological region known as the Black Belt.
-The geology emphasizes the highly fertile black soil.
-Historically, the black belt economy was based on cotton plantations – along with some tobacco plantation areas along the Virginia-North Carolina border.
-The valuable land was largely controlled by rich whites, and worked by very poor, primarily black slaves who in many counties constituted a majority of the population.
-Generally the term is applied to a larger region than that defined by its geology.
+The Black Belt in the American South is a geopolitical region comprising areas with both historical and current majority African American populations.
+The term for the geopolitical region comes from that of the geological formation known as the Black Belt, named for the highly fertile black soil, and the history of the region regarding slavery.
+Historically, the Black Belt economy was based on cotton plantations – along with some tobacco plantation areas along the Virginia–North-Carolina border.
+The valuable land was largely controlled by rich whites and worked by primarily black slaves, who in many counties constituted a majority of the population.
+As the term applies to the sociopolitical region, it generally describes a region larger than that defined by its geology.

 After 1945, a large fraction of the laborers were replaced by machinery, and they joined the Great Migration to cities of the Midwest and West.
-Political analysts and historians continue to use the term Black Belt to designate some 200 counties in the South from Virginia to Texas that have a history of majority African American population and cotton production.
+Political analysts and historians continue to use Black Belt to designate some 200 counties in the South from Virginia to Texas that have a history of majority African American population and cotton production.

 Definitions

-By 1894, political commentators used the term "Black Belt" so often that the term was already very well known in the United States.
+By 1894, political commentators used the term Black Belt so often that the term was already very well known in the United States.
 The Nation reported in 1894:

 There are 12 counties in Alabama in each of which the blacks are twice as numerous as the whites.
 These 12 counties, stretching across southern Central Alabama from Georgia and Mississippi, constitute the principal portion of the famous Black Belt.